-However, moisture management during construction has become more and more important with the increase in building height and area (which potentially prolongs the exposure to inclement weather), and the overall increase in the speed of construction which may not allow adequate time for drying to occur.
-In addition, the drying capacities of modern assemblies may have reduced resulting from increased insulation levels to meet more stringent energy efficiency requirements, or the use of membrane or insulation products with low vapour permeance.
-Even before enclosure, the drying of wood can be very slow in a cold and wet climate, especially for large wood members and fabricated assemblies that may contain many locations for water to be trapped or pool.
+However, moisture management during construction has become more and more important with the increase in building height and area, which potentially prolongs the exposure to inclement weather, and the overall increase in speed of construction which may not allow adequate time for drying to occur.
+In addition, the drying capacities of modern assemblies may have reduced resulting from increased insulation levels, or the use of membrane or insulation products with low vapour permeance.
+Even before enclosure, the drying of wood can be very slow in a cold and wet climate, especially for large wood members and built-up assemblies.
 Some construction companies use mechanical methods, such as space heating, dehumidification, and ventilation to dry wetted wood and speed up construction.
-This usually adds a considerable cost and may also bring other issues.
+This usually adds a considerable cost and may also bring other issues (e.g., a potential fire hazard).
 Aside from framing members that are typically covered after enclosure, appearance members often require costly remedial treatment to remove staining and to refinish after incidental wetting.
 Appropriate on-site protection can minimize or avoid all these unexpected construction needs and costs.
 This is particularly important for the construction of modern larger and taller wood buildings.